Management Issues and Controversies MGT5264

 - Available to Visiting Students: No

-This course takes an issue-centred approach to encourage reflective learning, critical awareness and self-development.
+This course takes an issue-centred approach using recent case studies to encourage reflective learning, critical awareness and self-development.
 Students are guided through important contemporary issues, concerns and debates as a means of exploring and reviewing their attitudes and orientations to management, leadership and organization.